Fair Algorithms for Hierarchical Agglomerative Clustering: Results

 \section{Results}

-We utilize three real-world datasets to demonstrate the working of FHAC (Algorithm 1) and show that it computes \textit{fairer} (or equivalently fair) hierarchical clustering solutions compared to vanilla/traditional HAC (for average, complete, and single linkage criteria) in Section 4.2, as well as the algorithms of Ahmadian et al for fair hierarchical clustering \cite{ahmadian2020fair} (for both value and revenue clustering objectives) in Section 4.3.
-Furthermore we also analyze the quality of the fair clustering outputs obtained (using the Silhouette Coefficient \cite{ROUSSEEUW198753} clustering performance metric) between these algorithms in Section 4.4, and find that our algorithms compute clusters of comparable quality.
+We utilize three real-world datasets to demonstrate the working of FHAC (Algorithm 1) and show that it computes \textit{fairer} (or equivalently fair) hierarchical clustering solutions compared to vanilla/traditional HAC (for average, complete, and single linkage criteria) in Section \ref{section4_2}, as well as the algorithms of Ahmadian et al for fair hierarchical clustering \cite{ahmadian2020fair} (for both value and revenue clustering objectives) in Section \ref{section4_3}.
+Furthermore we also analyze the quality of the fair clustering outputs obtained (using the Silhouette Coefficient \cite{ROUSSEEUW198753} clustering performance metric) between these algorithms in Section \ref{section4_4}, and find that our algorithms compute clusters of comparable quality.
 For Algorithm 1, we have $\mathcal{Z}_{\alpha}(x) = e^{\theta_1 x}$ and $\mathcal{Z}_{\beta}(x) = e^{\theta_2 x}$ for all experiments (that is we also set $\alpha_0 = \beta_0 = 0$).
-We have also open-sourced our implementations and all code used on Github.